'Pretty gutting': Cop on anti-mandate 'fringe element', toll on health and family

 "It changed very dramatically.

-Sgt Woodbridge, who has policed protests across the country, said he had never been involved in anything on that scale before — officers had bricks, bottles, paint and other liquids thrown at them, tents were set on fire and a car was driven at the police line.
+Woodbridge, who has policed protests across the country, said he had never been involved in anything on that scale before.
+Officers had bricks, bottles, paint and other liquids thrown at them, tents were set on fire and a car was driven at the police line.

 Meanwhile, health experts were warning it could be a Covid-19 super-spreader event.